PiresMA/epidemic_like_models/README.md

 # epidemic_like_models
 (in progress) a list of applications of epidemic-like models

+Overview and review
+* Rodrigues, Helena Sofia.
+"Application of SIR epidemiological model: new trends." arXiv preprint arXiv:1611.02565 (2016).

 Tax evasion dynamics
 * Brum, Rafael M., and Nuno Crokidakis.
 "Dynamics of tax evasion through an epidemic-like model."
 International Journal of Modern Physics C (2016): 1750023.

 Failures spreading
 * Ripoll, J., M. Manzano, and E. Calle.
 "Spread of epidemic-like failures in telecommunication networks."
 Physica A: Statistical Mechanics and its Applications 410 (2014): 457-469.
 * Bao, Z. J., et al. "Dynamics of load entropy during cascading failure propagation in scale-free networks."
 Physics Letters A 372.36 (2008): 5778-5782.

+Information spreading
+* Rodrigues, Helena Sofia, and Manuel José Fonseca.
+"Can information be spread as a virus? viral marketing as epidemiological model."
+Mathematical Methods in the Applied Sciences (2015).
+* Nekovee, Maziar, et al. "Theory of rumour spreading in complex social networks."
+Physica A: Statistical Mechanics and its Applications 374.1 (2007): 457-470.
+* Zhao, Laijun, et al. "Rumor spreading model with consideration of forgetting mechanism: A case of online blogging LiveJournal."
+Physica A: Statistical Mechanics and its Applications 390.13 (2011): 2619-2625.
+* Borge-Holthoefer, Javier, and Yamir Moreno.
+"Absence of influential spreaders in rumor dynamics."
+Physical Review E 85.2 (2012): 026116.

 Computer virus spreading
 * Huang, Chung-Yuan, et al. "A computer virus spreading model based on resource limitations and interaction costs."
 Journal of Systems and Software 86.3 (2013): 801-808.